DHHR reports more than 3.1 million Covid-19 tests have been completed

-DHHR has confirmed the deaths of an 87-year old male from Webster County, an 87-year old female from Fayette County, and a 54-year old male from Logan County.
+DHHR has confirmed the deaths of a 75-year old male from Randolph County, a 62-year old male from Randolph County, a 66-year old male from Kanawha County, a 92-year old male from Marion County, and an 88-year old male from Kanawha County.

-“We mourn the loss of these West Virginians and send our deepest sympathies to their loved ones,” said Bill J. Crouch, DHHR Cabinet Secretary.
-“I urge you to schedule your Covid vaccine today.”
+“Every life lost to this pandemic is a tragedy,” said Bill J. Crouch, DHHR Cabinet Secretary.
+“Please schedule a Covid-19 vaccine to protect yourself and those around you.”

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Doddridge, Jefferson, Lincoln, Putnam, Ritchie, Tyler/Wetzel and Wayne counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Brooke, Hampshire, Jefferson, Lewis, Lincoln, and Mingo counties.

 Barbour County